VideosWorks/imgui-ffmpeg-opengl/README.md

 - [x]    open a directory containing a video
 - [x]    choice of default video recording directory (to be tested further)
-- [x]    image-by-image analysis: we open a video of short duration (30s maximum recommended) and we can control the scrolling
+- [x]    image-by-image analysis: we open a video of short duration (30s maximum recommended) and we can control the scrolling using R/L keys

 Upcoming: annotations + recording of the image as a video of a given duration.